 Integration of environmental sustainability and budgets results enhanced access to energy efficient technologies and clean water

-Rwanda’s Environment Management Authority and the joint UNDP-UNEP Poverty Environment Initiative (PEI) Rwanda programme developed an environment and climate budget and planning checklist for the first time in 2011.
+Rwanda’s Environment Management Authority and the joint UNDP-UN Environment Poverty Environment Initiative (PEI) Rwanda programme developed an environment and climate budget and planning checklist for the first time in 2011.
 Since then the guidelines are every year updated and used by sector and line ministries in the annual budget and planning process under the guidance of the Ministry of Finance and Economic Planning (MINECOFIN).
 The continuity of this work is bearing fruit.
 A sector performance assessment of the 2015 sector plans carried out by REMA and PEI Rwanda shows that all 14 sectors and 30 districts continues to integrate poverty-environment linked issues into their annual plans and budgets.

 The assessment noted that the Ministry of Agriculture (MINAGRI) has furthered soil conservation efforts and expanded crop varieties in support of local farmers.
 In the Infrastructure sector energy efficient technologies have been promoted resulting in increased access to electricity.
 The environment and natural resource sector have further rehabilitated degraded ecosystems and improved forest management as well as piloted integrated water resource management enhancing water security at the district and community level.
 Improved farming conditions and enhanced access to energy efficient technologies and clean water improves the livelihoods and life quality for many Rwandan’s.